Section 3. Identifying/Evaluating Aeronautical Effect

 altitude flight must be horizontally visible to pilots for a minimum of 1 mile.

-OPERATIONS.
-The area considered for en route VFR flight begins and ends outside
+ROUTE OPERATIONS.
+The area considered for en route VFR flight begins and ends

-the airport traffic pattern airspace area or Class B, C, and D airspace areas.
+outside the airport traffic pattern airspace area or Class B, C, and D airspace

-would have an adverse effect upon VFR air navigation if its height is greater
+structure would have an adverse effect upon VFR air navigation if its height is

-than 500 feet above the surface at its site, and within 2 statute miles of any
+greater than 499 feet above the surface at its site, and within 2 statute miles

 sometimes do, operate below the floor of controlled airspace during low ceilings